jaemscr/hi/README.md

 PORT=your-port
 ```

-- Replace `your-email@gmail.com` with your Gmail address and `your-app-password` with the app password you generated.
+- Replace `your-email@gmail.com` with your Gmail address, `your-app-password` with the app password you generated and `your-port` with your development port

 ### **4️⃣ Configure Nodemailer**